xPeach-94/git-workshop/README.markdown

 Branching
 ---------

-Most large code bases have at least two branches - a ‘master’ branch and a ‘development’ branch.
+Most large code bases have at least two branches - a ‘master’ or 'main' branch and a ‘development’ branch.
 The master branch is code which is OK to be deployed on to a website, or downloaded by customers.
 The development branch allows developers to work on features which might not be bug free.
 Only